Marko-Programmer/blog-platform-rest-api/README.md

 **BlogPlatform API** is a Spring Boot RESTful application for managing blog posts and users.
 It allows creating, reading, updating, and deleting posts, managing users, and handling authentication with JWT.

-This project is **primarily a demonstration** of technologies and best practices in Java backend development rather than a complex business logic system.
+This project is **primarily a demonstration** of technologies and my best practices in Java backend development rather than a complex business logic system.

 Key features include: